|

 The Networking Tax: Lossless RoCEv2 or Bust

 Standard Ethernet is designed to drop packets when congested.
-In a distributed training run, a single dropped packet can trigger a TCP retransmission that stalls the entire “All-Reduce” sync, killing your ROI.
+In a distributed training run, a single dropped packet can trigger a TCP retransmission that stalls the entire All-Reduce sync, killing your ROI.
+This isn’t a software problem you can patch — it’s a fabric configuration problem that has to be solved before the first training job runs.

 The Configuration Checklist

-• Priority Flow Control (PFC): Must be enabled to create a “lossless” lane.
-However, poorly tuned PFC leads to “pause frame storms.”
+• Priority Flow Control (PFC): Must be enabled to create a lossless lane.
+Poorly tuned PFC leads to pause frame storms where one bad port freezes the fabric.

 • Explicit Congestion Notification (ECN): Configure switches to mark packets at specific buffer thresholds.
 This signals the NIC to slow down before a hard pause is triggered.

-• Watchdog Timers: Set aggressive PFC Watchdog intervals to reset ports that get stuck in a pause state for more than 100ms.
+• Watchdog Timers: Set aggressive PFC Watchdog intervals to reset ports stuck in a pause state for more than 100ms.

 • Traffic Isolation: Physically isolate your Storage Rail from your Compute Rail.
-Converged traffic is the #1 cause of “gray hairs” in AI networking.
+Converged traffic is the number one cause of unpredictable training stalls in AI networking.

 Network diagram showing optimized RoCEv2 traffic for AI, with separated compute and storage data planes to prevent congestion.